 Under Israeli employment laws, the Company's Israeli employees are included under Section 14 of the Severance Compensation Act, 1963 ("Section 14") for a portion of their salaries.
 Under Section 14 employees are entitled to monthly deposits, at a rate of 8.33% of their monthly salary, deposited on their behalf to their chosen insurance funds.

 Payments made in accordance with Section 14 release the Company from any future severance payments in respect of those employees.

 Payments to the insurance companies in accordance with Section 14 release the Company from any future severance payments with respect to those employees.
 The obligation to make the monthly deposits is expensed as incurred.
 In addition, the aforementioned deposits are not recorded as an asset in the consolidated balance sheet, and there is no liability recorded as the Company does not have a future obligation to make any additional payments.
-Severance costs amounted to approximately \$826, \$466 and \$440 for the year ended December 31, 2021, 2020 and 2019, respectively.
+Severance costs amounted to approximately \$1,240, \$826 and \$466 for the years ended December 31, 2022, 2021 and 2020, respectively.

-Share-based compensation:
+1. Stock-based compensation:

-The Company accounts for share-based compensation in accordance with ASC 718, "Compensation - Stock Compensation", which requires the measurement and recognition of compensation expense based on estimated fair values for all share-based payment awards made to employees and directors.
+The Company accounts for stock-based compensation in accordance with ASC 718, "Compensation - Stock Compensation", which requires the measurement and recognition of compensation expense based on estimated fair values for all share-based payment awards made to employees, nonemployees and directors.
 ASC 718 requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as an expense in the Company's statements of operations over the requisite service periods.